Bordertown (American TV series): Broadcast

 In the United States, the series premiered midseason on January 3, 2016, on Fox.
-The series was picked up by ITV2 in the United Kingdom on March 23, 2015, to premiere on February 29, 2016 - immediately after the new season of Family Guy on the same channel.
+The series was picked up by ITV2 in the United Kingdom on March 23, 2015, to premiere on February 29, 2016 – immediately after the new season of Family Guy on the same channel.

-The series was also picked up by Network Ten in Australia and started airing on February 3, 2016 on its sister channel, Eleven.
+The series was also picked up by Network Ten in Australia and started airing on February 3, 2016, on its sister channel, Eleven.
 In Canada, it was broadcast on City.

 Reception

 The first and only season of Bordertown received mixed to negative reviews from critics.
 On Metacritic, it has a weighted average score of 46 out of 100 based on 15 reviews, which indicates "mixed or average reviews".
-On Rotten Tomatoes, the series' first season has an approval rating of 39% based on 18 reviews, with an average rating of 5.28/10.
+On Rotten Tomatoes, the series' first and only season has an approval rating of 39% based on 18 reviews, with an average rating of 5.28/10.
 The critics' consensus reads: "Bordertowns controversy-rich premise is an idea disappointingly ill-served by its execution, which repeatedly mistakes crass, desperate gags for topical humor."